lynl7130/DeepL_Baby/Papers/STSN.md

 ## Summary
 STSN(Spatiotemporal Sampling Network):
-* learing to spatially sample features from adjacent frames
+* learning to spatially sample features from adjacent frames
 * optimizes sampling locations directly with respect to object detection performance
 * best perform on ImageNet VID
 * does not require optical flow data for training(prior work)